mateuszjurewicz/bornhack_ml_crashcourse/README.md

 and even organizations, events and groups of like-minded people within the world of ML that may be of interest to you, depending on which branch of ML / AI caught your eye.

-We'll also showcase the code and core concepts for ML style transfer in a separate jupyter notebook, the end results will look like this (and you'll be able to **run it on your own images** to play around with it!):
+We'll also showcase the code and core concepts for **neural style transfer** in a separate jupyter notebook, the end results will look like this (and you'll be able to **run it on your own images** to play around with it!):

 Original Image           |  Restyled Image          | Style Sample :-------------------------:|:-------------------------:|:-------------------------: